cointop-sh/cointop/README.md

 - Q: How do I create a custom colorscheme?

-  - A: Copy an existing [colorscheme](https://github.com/cointop-sh/colors/blob/master/cointop.toml) to `~/.cointop/colors/` and customize the colors.
+  - A: Copy an existing [colorscheme](https://github.com/cointop-sh/colors/blob/master/cointop.toml) to `~/.config/cointop/colors/` and customize the colors.
 Then run cointop with `--colorscheme <colorscheme>` to use the colorscheme.

 - Q: Where is the config file located?

-  - A: The default configuration file is located under `~/.cointop/config.toml`
+  - A: The default configuration file is located under `~/.config/cointop/config.toml`

+      Note: Previous version of cointop used `~/.cointop/config` or `~/.cointop/config.toml` as the default config filepath.
+Cointop will use those config filepaths respectively if they exist.

 - Q: What format is the configuration file in?